-The Master of Business Administration (M.B.A.) has been developed with extensive input regarding the needs of the students and the California business community from stakeholders, students, and business leaders.
-In addition to providing a foundation in the core functions of business, the development of leadership and integrity among M.B.A. candidates is enhanced through a firm grounding in the University of Redlands' rich tradition of liberal arts.
-Research shows that successful leaders need attributes drawn from liberal education, especially the ability to think critically and communicate effectively.
-The Master of Business Administration program also provides an academic balance through a rigorous combination of conceptual knowledge, critical thinking, and practical application in the fundamental disciplines of business and management.
+The Master of Business Administration (M.B.A.) has been developed with extensive thought given to the needs of the students and the business community.
+In addition to providing a foundation in the core functions of business, the development of leadership and integrity among M.B.A. candidates is enhanced through a firm grounding in the University of Redlands' rich liberal arts tradition.
+Research shows that successful leaders need attributes drawn from a liberal arts education, especially the ability to think critically, communicate effectively, and work in teams.
+The Master of Business Administration program provides an academic balance through a rigorous combination of conceptual knowledge, critical thinking, and practical application in the fundamental disciplines of business and management.

 Class sessions include seminars, lectures, simulations, case analyses, and small group activities.
 Student interaction inside and outside of the classroom is key to a successful experience.
-The emphasis courses are delivered in a web-enhanced format.
+Emphasis courses are delivered in a web-enhanced format that combines inclass sessions with online activities.